Mental game helps Auston Kim take 1st-round lead at HSBC Women’s World Championship

 Still seeking her first win on the LPGA, Kim has had some decent results since joining the circuit in 2024.

-In 2025, she had five top-10 finishes, including a tied-second showing at the Women’s PGA Championship.
+In 2025, she had five top-10 finishes, including a tied-second showing at the Women’s PGA Championship behind Minjee Lee.

 Pleased with how she fared in the first day of the US$3 million (S$3.8 million) Singapore tournament, she is focused on maintaining her approach over the remaining three rounds.